-To minimize electrolytic corrosion of the metals on your boat, zinc anode plates are provided on your boat to protect underwater hardware.
+To minimize electrolytic corrosion of the metals on your boat, zinc anode plates are provided to protect underwater hardware.
 Zinc, being much less "noble" than the copper-based alloys and aluminum used in underwater fittings, will deteriorate first and protect the other metals.
+Stern drives are fitted with zinc anodes on their lower units (refer to your Engine Owner's Manual for their locations).